scossu/lakesuperior/docs/model.rst

 Store Layout
 ------------

-One of the key concepts in LAKEsuperior is the store layout.
+One of the key concepts in Lakesuperior is the store layout.
 This is a module built with a specific purpose in mind, i.e. allowing fine-grained recording of provenance metadata while providing reasonable performance.

 Store layout modules could be replaceable (work needs to be done to develop an interface to allow that).
-The default (and only at the moment) layout shipped with LAKEsuperior is the :mod:`resource-centric layout <lakesuperior.store.ldp_rs.rsrc_centric_layout>`.
+The default (and only at the moment) layout shipped with Lakesuperior is the :mod:`resource-centric layout <lakesuperior.store.ldp_rs.rsrc_centric_layout>`.
 This layout implements a so-called `graph-per-aspect pattern <http://patterns.dataincubator.org/book/graph-per-aspect.html>`__